31 Influential Instances

 Fixing training data

-The approaches of deletion diagnostics and influence functions are very different from the mostly feature-perturbation based approaches presented in the Model-Agnostic chapter.
+The approaches of deletion diagnostics and influence functions are very different from feature-perturbation based approaches like SHAP.
 A look at influential instances emphasizes the role of training data in the learning process.
 This makes influence functions and deletion diagnostics one of the best debugging tools for machine learning models.
 Of the techniques presented in this book, they are the only ones that directly help to identify the instances which should be checked for errors.

 We can use these methods to compare different machine learning models and better understand their different behaviors, going beyond comparing only the predictive performance.